 Bricks of Honor

-The Indiana War Memorials Foundation has launched its "Bricks of Remembrance" program to memorialize veterans.
-Each brick will be engraved with a veteran's name, rank, branch and dates of service, and placed around the Soldiers & Sailors Monument on Monument Circle, the heart of the State of Indiana and its capital of Indianapolis, ensuring that our heroes will not be forgotten by future generations.
-You can contribute to the placement of as many bricks as you wish for $100 tax-deductible charitable donation each.
-You may also arrange to select the location of your brick and schedule a ceremony to have it installed with the veteran and family present.
+The Indiana War Memorials Foundation commemorates veterans with "Bricks of Honor".
+Each brick is engraved with a veteran's name, rank, branch and dates of service, and placed around the Soldiers & Sailors Monument in the heart of Indianapolis, ensuring that our heroes will not be forgotten by future generations.
+You can order a brick for $100 tax-deductible charitable donation.
+You may also request the location of your brick and schedule a ceremony to have it installed with the veteran and family present.
 Bricks of Honor are prepared and installed on a quarterly basis as weather permits.
 For more information, please visit IWMF's Bricks of Honor page, or download the brochure.

 Girl Scouts for Old Glory

 The Indiana War Memorials has collaborated with the Girl Scouts of Central Indiana to collect US Flags that should be retired.
 The purpose of the collection is to provide a proper way of retiring the flags, which will take place at the Girl Scouts summer camps where the scouts will learn the history and meaning of flag retirement.
 Flags will be collected at the Indiana War Memorial throughout the year.
 US Flags that are structurally damaged or faded should be respectfully retired.
 This program provides for proper retirement and presents a learning opportunity for the Girl Scouts.
 Click here to listen to an interview about the program on WFYI's "No Limits".